 Exploring “Twin Falls Farm”

 The stream in front of the “Twin Falls” cottages is the Mholweni.
 You can follow the path upstream to access both the right hand and left hand falls.
-The natural mist belt bush is thick and home to many other falls.
+The natural mist belt bush is thick and home to many other water falls.

 The road above the cottages takes you up to the mist belt grassland.